-Jonathan completed his LLB and doctoral studies at Queen's University Belfast, and has previously taught at Durham University, the University of Sheffield, and Ulster University.
+Jonathan completed his LLB and doctoral studies at Queen's University Belfast, and has previously taught at Durham University, the University of Sheffield, the Open University and Ulster University.

 Jonathan's main research interests lie in the broad fields of criminal justice and transitional justice.
-In particular, his research focuses on victims' rights, restorative justice, and criminal evidence.
-He is also interested in aspects of youth justice, human rights, and the criminology of the state.
+In particular, his research focuses on the rights of vulnerable parties, the construction of victims' rights as human rights, restorative justice, and criminal evidence.

-Jonathan is Editor of the International Journal of Evidence and Proof and is also a member of the editorial boards of the Journal of Criminal Law, the British Journal of Community Justice, the Journal of Forensic Research, and Crime Studies and the International Journal of Law, Crime and Justice.
+Jonathan sits on thee editorial boards of the International Journal of Evidence and Proof, the Journal of Criminal Law, the British Journal of Community Justice, and the International Journal of Law, Crime and Justice.
 He also sits on the Advisory Board for the Palgrave Series in Victims and Vicimology.

 Sponsors and collaborators